Top Panel

 Home :: Projects :: Legal Training

-Each workshop starts with an illustrated talk providing an overview of the illegal wildlife trade.
-This includes information on methods used by poachers and traders, practical tips on the identification of species and ways of identifying fake products.
+Each workshop begins with an illustrated talk providing an overview of the illegal wildlife trade.
+This includes information on methods employed by poachers and traders, practical tips on the identification of species, and ways of identifying fake products.
 The importance of building an effective information network to identify wildlife criminals is also stressed.

-The legal session is conducted by a WPSI lawyer.
-First, a questionnaire is given to the participants to check their level of knowledge of The Wild Life (Protection) Act, and to identify areas of weakness that need to be addressed.
-Next, important sections of the Act are explained, and specific cases that the participants bring up are discussed.
-WPSI’s team also stresses the need to build strong cases based on thorough investigations, and to have complete and accurate paperwork - in other words, cases that are well enough prepared to lead to convictions.
-At some workshops, enforcement personnel conduct refresher courses on the handling and management of firearms
+This is followed by a legal session that is conducted by a WPSI lawyer.
+The level of knowledge of the participants of The Wild Life (Protection) Act is first assessed to identify areas of weakness that need to be addressed.
+Important sections of the Act are then explained, and specific cases that the participants bring up are discussed.
+WPSI’s team also stresses the need to build strong cases based on thorough investigations and to have complete and accurate paperwork; in other words, cases that are well prepared most often lead to convictions.
+At the end of the workshops, practical exercises are conducted where participants are given an example situation for which they need to assess what kind of documents should be prepared and what evidence needs to monitored etc. At some workshops, enforcement personnel conduct refresher courses on the handling and management of firearms.

 As a result of this approach, the workshops have proved to be extremely effective.
-They have gained a strong reputation for being practical and interactive - and there has been a clear improvement in the performance of enforcement agencies involved.
-We now receive requests to conduct workshops from enforcement agencies throughout India.
-We accept those that are in most urgent need of help and training, and those that are likely to use knowledge and skills most effectively.
+They have gained a strong reputation for being practical and interactive, and there has been a clear improvement in the performance of enforcement agencies involved.
+We now receive requests to conduct workshops throughout India.
+We taken on those that are in most urgent need of training, and those that are likely to use the knowledge and skills provided most effectively.

 Untitled Document